New Year’s Day Black Eyed Peas Soup

 • salt and pepper to taste

-• 2 cups chopped fresh greens spinach, kale, collards
+• 2 cups chopped greens spinach, kale, collards

 • fresh chopped parsley for garnish and crumbled bacon